drakkan/sftpgo/README.md

             - `uid`
             - `gid`
         - `http_notification_url`, a valid URL.
 The action is added to the query string.
 For example `<http_notification_url>?action=update`.
 An HTTP POST request will be executed to this URL.
 The user is sent serialized as json inside the POST body.
 Leave empty to disable.
+    - `external_auth_program`, string.
+Absolute path to an external program to use for users authentication.
+See the "External Authentication" paragraph for more details.
+    - `external_auth_scope`, integer.
+0 means all supported authetication scopes (passwords and public keys).
+1 means passwords only.
+2 means public keys only
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"